 A General Herbal Remedy for Headaches

 There is one formula in Traditional Chinese Medicine that works particularly well to help relieve the pain from headaches in general.
-Chuan Xiong Wan, and its main ingredient Chuan Xiong, is a well-known pain reliever, especially for headaches.
+Ligusticum Teapills, and its main ingredient Chuan Xiong, is a well-known pain reliever, especially for headaches.

 Chuan Xiong Wan is a great formula to have on hand for those pesky headaches that come up out of nowhere or after spending too much time outside in cold or windy weather.